Susanna Reid

 Susanna Victoria Reid (born 10 December 1970) is an English television presenter and journalist.
 She was a co-presenter of BBC Breakfast from 2001 until 2014 alongside Bill Turnbull and Charlie Stayt.
 She also presented Sunday Morning Live on BBC One from 2010 to 2011.
 In 2013, she finished as a runner-up on the 11th series of Strictly Come Dancing alongside dance-partner Kevin Clifton.
-Since 2014, Reid has been the lead presenter of the ITV Breakfast programme Good Morning Britain alongside Kate Garraway, Richard Madeley, Ed Balls and formerly Piers Morgan and Ben Shephard.
+Since its launch in 2014, Reid has been the lead presenter of the ITV Breakfast programme Good Morning Britain alongside Kate Garraway, Richard Madeley, Ed Balls and formerly Piers Morgan and Ben Shephard.

 Early life and education

-The youngest of three children, Reid was born in Purley, South London, and grew up in Warlingham, Surrey.
-She was educated at the independent Croham Hurst School, from 1975 to 1981, followed by the independent Croydon High School (1981–87) and St Paul's Girls' School (1987–89) in Hammersmith.
-Her parents separated and divorced when she was aged 9.
-Her father was a management consultant, her mother was a nurse.
-Reid appeared as an actress while an adolescent, in a stage production of Agatha Christie's Spider's Web (1982) with Shirley Anne Field, and then alongside Peter Barkworth and Harriet Walter in The Price (1985) on Channel 4.
+Susanna Victoria Reid was born on 10 December 1970 in Purley, South London, and grew up in Warlingham, Surrey.
+She is youngest of three children, with two older brothers.
+She was educated at the independent Croham Hurst School, from 1975 to 1981, followed by Croydon High School (1981–87) and St Paul's Girls' School (1987–89) in Hammersmith.
+Her parents separated and divorced when she was aged nine.
+Her father was a management consultant and her mother was a nurse.

+Reid appeared as an actress while an adolescent, performing in a stage production of Agatha Christie's Spider's Web (1982) with Shirley Anne Field, and later alongside Peter Barkworth and Harriet Walter in The Price (1985) on Channel 4.

-Reid studied politics and philosophy at the University of Bristol (1989–92), where she was editor of Epigram, the student newspaper, and then trained as a journalist at Cardiff University's Centre for Journalism, earning a postgraduate diploma in broadcast journalism.
+She studied politics and philosophy at the University of Bristol (1989–92), where she was editor of Epigram, the student newspaper, and then trained as a journalist at Cardiff University's Centre for Journalism, earning a postgraduate diploma in broadcast journalism.

 Career

-Reid began her career as a news producer at BBC Radio Bristol in 1994, and become a producer for Radio 5 Live in 1996.
+Reid began her career as a news producer at BBC Radio Bristol in 1994, and become a producer for BBC Radio 5 Live in 1996.
 She later joined BBC News 24, where she spent two years as a reporter.
 When the 23:00 presenter did not arrive one night, Reid became a stand-in presenter for an hour (while three months pregnant with her first child), which turned into a permanent position.

-Reid was one of the main presenters on BBC Breakfast, presenting with Bill Turnbull on Mondays, Tuesdays and Wednesdays and previously presenting with Charlie Stayt on Fridays, Saturdays and Sundays.
-She held that role from 2012, when she replaced lead presenter Sian Williams.
+Reid first appeared on BBC Breakfast in December 2001 as a stand-in presenter.
+She became one of the main presenters on BBC Breakfast in May 2006 to cover Mishal Husain's maternity leave.
+Husain did not return to the programme, moving instead to BBC World and the BBC Weekend News.
+Reid subsequently became a main presenter on Fridays, Saturdays and Sundays, presenting with Bill Turnbull and later Charlie Stayt from January 2008.
+She later became the main presenter on Mondays, Tuesdays and Wednesdays, presenting with Bill Turnbull, a role she held from 2012, when she replaced lead presenter Sian Williams.
 In 2010, Reid stepped down from presenting Breakfast on Saturdays and Sundays to take a role on a new programme Sunday Morning Live.
 After the final episode of the first series on 21 November 2010, she resumed her weekend presenting duties on BBC Breakfast within two weeks.